 This rundown is going to look at men’s lacrosse and the record for career points.

-Here’s how the chart stands at the end of the 2021 season.
+Here’s how the chart stands at the start of the 2022 season.

 Marquette Men’s Lacrosse Career Points Chart